Rational fibered cubic fourfolds: Introduction

-\newblock{\textbf{Theorem A:}} \textit{There exist rational cubic fourfolds in $\C_{18}$ fibered in good sextic del Pezzo surfaces such that the associated Brauer classes are not both trivial.}

-This existence result is obtained by studying codimension two cycles on cubic fourfolds in the intersection $\C_{18}\cap\C_{14}$, and checking when a surface corresponding to a rational section of the del Pezzo fibration can not exist inside the cubic.
-The equation of the cubic itself, is then constructed with Macaulay2.

-Furthermore, we give a complete description of the irreducible components of the intersection loci between $\C_{18}$ and $\C_{14}$, $\C_{26}$, $\C_{38}$.
-We refrain to describe them here, they are contained in Thms.
-3.4, 3.5 and 3.6.
-These results are obtained by studying the intersection lattices of cubic fourfolds in these loci of codimension two in the moduli space, and by checking their non emptiness.
-For each irreducible component in each intersection, we also study the triviality of the two Brauer classes.
+The goal of this paper is twofold.
+First, we study the geography of certain codimension two loci in the moduli space of cubic fourfold, obtained as intersections of $\C_8$ and $\C_{18}$ with other divisors that parametrize rational cubic fourfolds, $\C_{14}$, $\C_{26}$ and $\C_{38}$.
+We give a complete description of the irreducible components of these intersections.
+These results are obtained by studying the intersection lattices of cubic fourfolds contained in these loci\footnote{In fact, for $\C_{14}\cap \C_8$ these are already known from \cite{MR3238111}}. \begin{thm} \begin{enumerate} \item The intersection $\C_8 \cap \C_{26}$ in the moduli space of cubic fourfolds has eight irreducible components indexed by the discriminant $d \in \{29, 36, 48, 53, 61, 64, 68, 69\}$ of the intersection pairing of generic elements inside each component. \item The intersection $\C_8 \cap \C_{38}$ in the moduli space of cubic fourfolds has ten irreducible components indexed by the discriminant $d \in \{36, 45, 61, 68, 80, 85, 93,\\ 96, 100, 101\}$ of the intersection pairing of generic elements inside each component. \end{enumerate} \end{thm}

+\begin{thm} \begin{enumerate} \item The intersection $\C_{18}\cap \C_{14}$ has five irreducible components.
+Cubic fourfolds from these components have intersection lattice containing primitively embedded rank 3 sublattice of discriminant 84, 81, 72, 57 and 36. \item The intersection $\C_{18}\cap \C_{26}$ has eight irreducible components.
+Cubic fourfolds from these components have intersection lattice containing a primitively embedded rank 3 sublattice of discriminant 48, 81, 108, 129, 144, 153, 156 and 36. \item The intersection $\C_{18}\cap \C_{38}$ has eleven irreducible components.
+Cubic fourfolds from these components have intersection lattice containing a primitively embedded rank 3 sublattice of discriminant, 36, 81, 120, 153, 180, 201, 216, 225, 228, 45 and 57. \end{enumerate} \end{thm} On the other hand, applying the results of the first part of the paper, we study the existence of rational (multi-) sections of the surface fibrations in cubic fourfolds, and study the birational geometry related to the existence of such cycles.

-Then, we consider $\C_8$ and we give also new examples of rational cubic fourfolds in $\C_{8}$ fibered in quadric surfaces with nontrivial \textit{Brauer class} $\beta \in Br($S$)$ on the K3 surface S of degree 2.
-This time the rational example with no section is found in the intersection $\C_{8}\cap\C_{38}$.
-We describe explicitely the irreducible components for the intersections between $\C_8$ and $\C_{26}$, $\C_{38}$ and provide conditions on the intersection pairing of generic elements for the (non)triviality of the \textit{Clifford invariant} (see \S \ref{section 4}):
+First we consider $\C_8$.
+Using our preceding intersection theoretical results, we give new examples of rational cubic fourfolds in $\C_{8}$ fibered in quadric surfaces with no rational section, hence not contained in the divisors of $\C_8$ described by Hassett.
+We provide conditions on the intersection pairing of generic elements for the (non-) existence of the rational section (see \S \ref{section 4}).
+The first example of such a cubic had been given in \cite{MR3238111}.